Knock at the Cabin: Casting

 Castings were announced from December 2021 to July 2022.
 They included Dave Bautista, Rupert Grint, Nikki Amuka-Bird, Ben Aldridge, Jonathan Groff, and Abby Quinn.
 Shyamalan cited Bautista's performance in Blade Runner 2049 (2017) as the reason he wanted him to star in Knock at the Cabin.
 Bautista increased his weight "in a short period of time" to 315 pounds for the role; in hindsight, he said he "over did it" and felt "uncomfortably big", which pushed him to lower his weight to 240 pounds, adding, "It took me forever to shed it off.
 And then I noticed the more I trimmed down, the better I felt."

 Filming

 Principal photography took place in Burlington County, New Jersey, from April 19 to June 10, 2022, with cinematographers Jarin Blaschke and Lowell A. Meyer.
 Shyamalan shot the film with lenses from the 1990s, to give it an "old-school thriller" look.
 During post-production, Herdís Stefánsdóttir composed the score.
 Shyamalan chose to change the ending of the film and make it different from the book so that it was not as dark and open-ended.

 The film received an R-rating from the Motion Picture Association for "violence and language", making it Shyamalan's second film to receive that rating after The Happening (2008).

+Music

+In September 2022, it was announced that Herdís Stefánsdóttir would compose the musical score.
+The soundtrack was released through Back Lot Music on February 3, 2023.